ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 - **Top**: at the top of the window
 - **Ribbon**: split the ribbon space in two, the status-bar goes in the bottom part

+## Sidebars

+#### Color of the inside border

+Change the color of the border of panels inside the sidebars

+#### Use custom sidebar texture

+Enable to use your own custom texture instead of the default paper one

+#### Sidebar texture url

+Url to the image for the sidebar texture.
+Use it as follow: `url("https://path/to/file.png")`

+#### Sidebar texture blending mode

+[Blending mode](https://developer.mozilla.org/en-US/docs/Web/CSS/blend-mode) for the background texture

+#### Sidebar texture size

+[Size](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size) of the background texture

+#### Sidebar texture position

+[Position](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position) of the background texture

+#### Use custom file explorer decoration

+Enable to use your own custom texture instead of the default paper one

+#### File explorer decoration url

+Url to the image for the file explorer decoration.
+Use it as follow: `url("https://path/to/file.png")`

+#### File explorer decoration blending mode

+[Blending mode](https://developer.mozilla.org/en-US/docs/Web/CSS/blend-mode) for the file explorer decoration

+#### File explorer decoration size

+[Size](https://developer.mozilla.org/en-US/docs/Web/CSS/background-size) of the file explorer decoration

+#### File explorer decoration position

+[Position](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position) of the file explorer decoration

+#### File explorer decoration opacity

+Opacity of the file explorer decoration.
+Should be between 0 and 1.